benpollarduk/BP.AdventureFramework/docs/docfx/docs/attributes.md

         trader.Attributes.Add(currency, 5);
         trader.Give(spade, player);
     }, new GoTo(0), "BoughtSpade"),
-    new Paragraph("You don't have enough money.", "NotEnough"), new Paragraph("Fine.")
+    new Paragraph("You don't have enough money.", new First(), "NotEnough"), new Paragraph("Fine.")
 );
 ```